 The R10 zone permits a maximum density of 4.4 dwelling units per net acre.
-Net acre is defined as "The total gross acres less the public right-of-way and other acreage deductions, as applicable.
-The net acreage of this site after removal of dedicated right-of-way is 0.78 acres.
-At 4.4 dwelling units per net acre, the maximum number of dwelling units on this site is 3.4.
-This proposal is for a 3 lot partition.
+Net acre is defined as "the total gross acres less the public right-of-way and other acreage deductions, as applicable.
+The net acreage of this site after removal of dedicated right-of-way is 0.98 acres.
+At 4.4 dwelling units per net acre, the maximum number of dwelling units on this site is 4.3.
+This proposal is for a 4-lot subdivision.
 The proposed density for the site is within 70 percent of the maximum allowable density.
+The requirements of this section have been satisfied.